codingMustache/codingMustache/README.md

 ## Joke of the Day

-How do you organize a space party?
-You planet.
+How many bones are in the human hand?
+A handful of them.

 ## Daily Trivia

-Which of these is not a key value of Agile software development?
+In computing, what does LAN stand for?
- 1. Individuals and interactions
+ 1. Long Antenna Node
- 2. Customer collaboration
+ 2. Light Access Node
- 3. Responding to change
+ 3. Local Area Network
- 4. Comprehensive documentation
+ 4. Land Address Navigation

 <details>
   <summary>Answer</summary>
-  Comprehensive documentation
+  Local Area Network
 </details>